 Section 7: Nomination Committee

-A Nomination Committee of three members shall be appointed by the President at the second quarter of each year.
-The purpose of the committee shall be that of submitting names to the Membership for the election of officers.
+The purpose shall be that of submitting names to the Membership for the election of officers.
 The names must be submitted to the Membership at least thirty (30) days prior to the Annual Meeting.
 The candidates shall be given the opportunity to address the General Membership at the Annual Meeting before voting.